kon3155/tianyedoctor/content/en/authors/caoliwei/_index.md

 superuser: false

 # Role/position/tagline
-role: Ph.D, Assistant Professor
+role: Ph.D, associate professor

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Principal Investigator of Johns Hopkins University Medical School
+  - name: principal investigator of Southern University of Science and Technology.

 # Short bio (displayed in user profile at end of posts)
 bio: ''